MatthewClarkMay/beautiful-jekyll/_posts/2018-07-02-Windows-CMD-Cheat-Sheet.md

 net stop <svc name> && net start <svc name>
 ```
 List services in each svchost block, break a service out of its container, and restart that service in its own container.
 Great for troubleshooting resource hogging services, discovering services to exploit, or hunting for malware.
-- If service keeps crashing then check that services recovery options - could be running another program instead of restarting (Kansa module Get-SvcFail.ps1 useful here)
+If service keeps crashing then check that services recovery options - could be running another program instead of restarting (Kansa module Get-SvcFail.ps1 useful here)
-- Scheduled tasks can be set remotely

 ### WMI/WMIC
 #### WMIEvtConsumers